Our outdoor lifestyle means there’s little we love more than firing up the barbecue and enjoying some grilled goodness at home or on the road.

 - Weber – a previous winner, this year still returned a healthy four stars.

-For the fourth year in a row in 2019, Kleenheat topped Canstar Blue’s customer satisfaction ratings for WA Natural Gas suppliers.
+For the fifth year in a row in 2020, Kleenheat topped Canstar Blue’s customer satisfaction ratings for WA Natural Gas suppliers.

 ProductReview’s top five